-5.2 Non-California firms: Non-economic values in general vs. gender quotas
+5.2 Non-California firms: Stakeholder-oriented legislation in general vs. gender quotas

-Next, we decompose the negative announcement returns to non-California firms into the part that is due to concerns of impending legislation of non-economic values and the part resulting from expectations regarding costly labor market frictions associated with the introduction of a board gender quota.
-We estimate regressions including the same set of control variables as in Table 5.
+Next, we decompose the negative announcement returns to non-California firms into the part that is due to concerns of impending stakeholder-oriented legislation and the part resulting from expectations regarding costly labor market frictions associated with the introduction of a board gender quota.19 We estimate regressions including the same set of control variables as in Table 5.
 The dependent variable is two-day CARs at quota adoption and the main independent variables are our measures of a state's propensity to follow California's legislative lead from Table 5.

-To discriminate between the return effect that results from impending legislation of non-economic values and the return effect that results from anticipated frictions due to an anticipated gender quota, we additionally include the dummy for policy-sensitive firms, the number of missing female directors scaled by board size (Shortfall (%)), and interaction terms between these two variables and the probability that a firm's headquarter state follows California.
+To discriminate between the return effect that results from impending stakeholder-oriented legislation and the return effect that results from anticipated frictions due to an anticipated gender quota, we additionally include the dummy for policy-sensitive firms, the number of missing female directors scaled by board size (Shortfall (%)), and interaction terms between these two variables and the probability that a firm's headquarter state follows California.
 These interactions allow for a differential impact of the quota announcement on policy-sensitive firms and on firms that face larger labor market frictions if a similar gender quota was introduced in a given state.
 A negative and significant loading on the interaction term between the proxy variable for the probability to follow California and the dummy for policy-sensitive firms would indicate that a significant part of the negative spillover effect results from concerns of impending value-reducing regulation in states that are more likely to follow California's lead.
-In contrast, a negative and significant interaction
+In contrast, a negative and significant interaction term between the proxy variable for the probability to follow California and Shortfall (%) suggests that a significant part of the spillover effects is due to concerns of frictions in the director labor market that would result from these states also adopting a board gender quota.